roman-milk/roman-milk.github.io/one-night-in-tokyo-1.md

  She continued moving around the circle undirected and unassisted by the high priests.

  It seemed to me that she was becoming more eager with each cock.
 By the time she knelt at the fifth's feet, she seemed crazy with lust.
 As his member spurted deep in her throat, she dropped her bound hands between her legs and touched her clit, exploding in immediate orgasmic delight.
 Her whole body seemed to convulse wildly as she came, which only seemed add to the priest's enjoyment of her oral skills.
-Report_Story #2